BuzzFeed’s Unpaid 19-Year-Old Quiz Genius on Her Tricks, the Layoffs, and Jonah Peretti

 What was your reaction to hearing about the layoffs?

 I was shocked!
 I found out a few days ago, before it went viral like it did.
 On our community FB page, some of the amazing workers posted that they had been laid off and would no longer be with us.
 They wished us all the best.
 I was so confused, and it just didn’t make sense to me!
-It wasn’t until today when I saw Matthew’s blog post that it finally made since to my why the layoffs happened.
-Because BF figured out they could use the community members content for free
+It wasn’t until today when I saw Matthew’s blog post that it finally made sense to me why the layoffs happened.
+Because BF figured out they could use the community members’ content for free

 Did finding that out make you feel taken advantage of?